304 North Cardinal St.

-It’s time to plant some strawberries!
+It’s time to plant some fresh strawberries!
 These delectable little berry plants grow very well in containers of all types.
 Here are 20+ strawberry planter ideas to get you inspired!

-The classic strawberry planter is a terra cotta or ceramic strawberry pot.
-These large, vase-like containers have openings on the sides that allow strawberries to grow along the sides of the planter as well as out the top.
+The classic strawberry planter is a terra cotta or ceramic pot.
+These large, vase-like containers have openings on the sides that allow delicious strawberries to grow along the sides of the planter as well as out the top.
 The openings almost look like little windows (complete with little terra-cotta cupped windowsills).
 Check out the video tutorial above to learn how to plant one up with strawberries!

 “There are also lots of great strawberry varieties, like Delizz, that do well in pots.”Gardening Your Front Yard: Projects and Ideas for Big and Small Spaces, by Tara Nolan